carlsednaoui/coderdojo-nyc-curriculum/space-adventure/lesson-3/instructions.md

 # Lesson 3: Getting ready for takeoff

 ### End goal
-Add the planet's gravity and the ship's thrust.
-We'll also learn how to calculate the ship's velocity.
+Add the planet's gravity and the ship's thrust logic.
+We will also learn how to calculate the ship's velocity.

 ![](http://i.imgur.com/iw6q6ma.gif)

+## Note: All of the below steps take place inside `main.js`

-## Part 1 - Let it fall
+## Part 1 - New variables
 Let's start this lesson by defining some base values.
 First, we'll want our ship to start about half-way through the page.
 Let's position our ship at an altitude of 400px.

 `var shipAltitude = 400;`

-Let's also initialize the ship's velocity (how fast it's moving) with a value of 0.
+We will now initialize the ship's velocity with a value of 0.
+The velocity defines how fast the ship is moving up or down.

 `var shipVelocity = 0;`

-Last, but not least, let's add our gravity (which is a constant).
+Finally, let's add our gravity — a constant.

 `var GRAVITY = 1;`

 ## Part 2 - Let the simulation begin
-We will now create a function that will handle our simulation.
-To do this we'll use a recursive funtion.
+We will now create a function to handle our simulation by using a recursive funtion.
 Walk the kids through this code.
+If you haven't introduced them to functions yet, now's the perfect time!

 ```js
 // Here we create a function that gets called every 50 millisecond, and is